NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2023: The forward continues to be used predominantly as a substitute, and it seems like the lofty hopes for his career will never be met.

 2019: At just 18, Traore was already a regular for Empoli, and Fiorentina had agreed a deal with their fellow Tuscans to sign the versatile attacking midfielder in the summer of 2019 for €12m.

 2020: The move to Fiorentina eventually broke down and Traore instead joined Sassuolo on a two-year loan, the first of which saw him net four times in Serie A.

 2021: An ascending player, Traore added another five goals to his personal tally in 2020-21 before Sassuolo paid €16m to sign him permanently.

-2022: After a slow start to the season, Traore has found form in the early months of 2022, contributing to one of the most exciting attacking units in Italian football.
+2022: After a slow start to the season, Traore found form in the early months of 2022, and ended the campaign with seven goals and four assists in Serie A.

 #24 Pietro Pellegri | Monaco

 2019: Pellegri was being plagued by injuries but the Italian striker, who had been signed from Genoa for €25m, had still become the first player born in the 2000s to score in Ligue 1, after netting against Bordeaux in August 2018.

 2020: Having worked himself back to fitness and into first-team contention at the Stade Louis II, Pellegri made his senior Italy debut in November 2020.